-Follow the report wrote by Phil Miller and publish in http://www.vice.com/
+Follow the report by Phil Miller on http://www.vice.com/

 In 2009, as the Sri Lankan civil war reached its bloody conclusion, David Miliband touched down in Colombo to appeal for peace.
 “Now is the time for the fighting to stop,” Miliband warned.
 “Protection of civilians is absolutely paramount in our minds.”

 However, Miliband’s public plea stood in direct contrast to what his department was doing in private, secret Foreign Office documents seen by VICE can reveal.
 British aid to Sri Lanka helped set up a vigilante network that supplied police with intelligence at the height of a bloody government crack down.
 The documents show that the UK was aware of the risk of human rights abuses but continued nonetheless.
 This raises questions of British complicity in war crimes.

 In 2008, the Sri Lankan Ministry of Defence “merged” a community policing project, that was being delivered by UK advisers, with civil defence activities which “involved forming unarmed youth vigilance groups to report on any suspicious items/people”.

 At that time, Sri Lankan police were silencing government critics through assassinations, disappearances and torture, as the military carried out a massive offensive against Tamil rebels in the north, shelling schools and hospitals inside civilian safe zones.

 As many as 146,000 Tamils disappeared in the final stages of the conflict, which become known as a “war without witnesses”, as media access was denied and outspoken Sri Lankan journalists were eliminated.